Should I use my 401(k) for a down-payment?

 Consider a 401(k) loan

-If you’d like help, please schedule a meeting.
+If you’d like help and guidance on the decision, please schedule a meeting.